gyw040518/jenkinsci/README.md

 The CentOS build agents are containers and will be scaled up and down with the docker-compose scale command.
 The build agents are not using persistent storage so make sure you copy anything important from them before removing.

+Based on work by the European Environment Agency : https://hub.docker.com/u/eeacms/

 ## Prerequisites

   docker